awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-startec2rescueworkflow.md

   Default: False

-  Description: \(Optional\) Set it to True to create an AMI of InstanceId before executing the script\.
+  Description: \(Optional\) Set it to True to create an AMI of InstanceId before running the script\.
 The AMI will persist after the automation completes\.
 It is your responsibility to secure access to the AMI, or to delete it\.
 + CreatePostEC2RescueBackup

   Type: String